zorael/wg-monitor/README.md

 Note that the command will be called by the `wg-monitor` process, and as such by the same user it was started as.
 This will in all likelihood be **root**, since the program calls itself with `sudo` if it is missing permissions to access the Wireguard interface.
 This imposes some limitations on what kind of commands can be used without taking extra steps.

-A `notify-send.sh` script is included in the repository, which *does* take these extra steps and can be used to send desktop notifications on a Linux system with a graphical environment.
-It can probably be used as a template for other commands.
+An [`as-gui-user.sh`](as-gui-user.sh) helper shell script is included in the repository, which can be used to run a command as all users currently running a graphical environment.
+It can as such be used to send desktop notifications, and an additional [`notify-send.sh`](notify-send.sh) script is included that does just that, using the command-line `notify-send` tool.
+Other notification methods can trivially be added as separate scripts by leveraging [`as-gui-user.sh`](as-gui-user.sh) the same way.

 Batsign URLs are not necessary if a custom command is used for notifications.